Grow Healthy Aquarium Plants With This

 Aquarium plants need nutrients to grow, mainly CO2.
 If you don’t add CO2 to your aquarium, plants have to do it with what fish and bacteria release naturally.

-They have to be totally dependent on those factors which may not give plants all of the CO2 they need to grow effectively.
+They have to be dependent on those factors which may not give plants all of the CO2 they need to grow effectively.

 Without enough CO2 plants cannot complete photosynthesis which is vital for their growth.
 As plants grow they use up their existing supply of carbon dioxide.